 Broadband Infrastructure Analysis Bands Central Iowa Together

-Broadband coverage can be problematic, particularly in rural areas.
-Without specific connectivity data, municipal leaders do not know what options they might have to improve broadband, providers do not know where needs are, and maps that are used to determine grants can be inaccurate to the point where grants might not be available where they are needed.
+Challenge: Broadband coverage can be problematic, particularly in rural areas.
+Without a specific broadband infrastructure analysis, municipal leaders do not know what options they might have to improve broadband, providers do not know where needs are, and maps that are used to determine grants can be inaccurate to the point where grants might not be available where they are needed.

 Solution: HR Green is currently creating an innovative, regional solution in conjunction with the Des Moines Partnership that will help connect communities in need to providers and funding sources to solve the digital divide that is present in an eleven (11) county area in central Iowa.